5.2.9. Application Properties

 - Setting Application Properties

 Some properties do not support setting values in the database for the following reason: their values are needed when the database is not accessible to the application code yet.
 These are configuration and deployment parameters mentioned above.
-So you can only define them in property files or via Java system properties and OS environment variables.
+So you can only define them in property files or via Java system properties.
 Runtime parameters can always be set in the database (and possibly be overridden by values in files or system properties).